damianhakert/damianhakert.github.io/source/posts/2016-09-16-what-is-cycle-analytics.html.md

 **How Does Cycle Analytics Help Teams Work Better?**
 {: .panel-heading}
 <div class="panel-body">
 It's easy to think that we are shipping quickly as a team, but issues can get stuck at a specific stage and easily fall between the cracks.
-Without metrics and a high level overview of progress, we just don't know.
+Without metrics and a high-level overview of progress, we just don't know.

 Cycle Analytics is a way to prevent this from happening by giving you the data you need to make better decisions and work better as a team.
-With metrics to measure how long it takes your team to move from idea to production, you can pinpoint ares of improvement and more accurately predict your releases.
+With metrics to measure how long it takes your team to move from idea to production, you can pinpoint areas of improvement and more accurately predict your releases.
+Many teams already measure a portion of their workflow, such as how long they spend writing code, but Cycle Analytics allows you to see the entire flow from end-to-end, starting right at the idea stage.

+It's not enough to focus your coding on speed; what matters is how quickly you react to market and customer needs.
 </div>
 </div>